 How to Get to Zandvoort from Amsterdam

-So let’s start with how you are going to go to the Zandvoort beach.
-It normally only takes you 30 minutes to arrive at Zandvoort aan Zee if you’re traveling from Amsterdam Central Station.
+So let’s start with how you will go to the Zandvoort beach.
+It normally only takes 30 minutes to arrive at Zandvoort aan Zee if you’re traveling from Amsterdam Central Station.

 The direct train makes additional stops in Amsterdam Sloterdijk and Haarlem en route to its destination in Zandvoort aan Zee.
-Well, to prepare for your trip, you might find it beneficial to download the NS-app (local rail information) or the 9292 apps (Dutch public transportation timetables).
+You might find downloading the NS-app (local rail information) or the 9292 apps (Dutch public transportation timetables) beneficial to prepare for your trip.

-Get the latest tips and insights about traveling around the world straight to your inbox by subscribing to our free travel newsletter.
-You’ll get access to exclusive travel deals and discounts, plus tips on where to stay, what to do, and how to get around.
+Get the latest tips and insights about traveling worldwide straight to your inbox by subscribing to our free travel newsletter.
+You’ll get exclusive travel deals and discounts, plus tips on where to stay, what to do, and how to get around.

 What is Zandvoort famous for?